Clark County, Arkansas

 Clark County is a county located in the south-central part of the U.S. state of Arkansas.
 As of the 2020 census, the population was 21,446.
 The county seat is Arkadelphia.
 The Arkadelphia, AR Micropolitan Statistical Area includes all of Clark County.

 History

 Ancient Indigenous peoples occupied areas along the waterways for thousands of years prior to European exploration.
-Among the various cultures was the Caddoan Mississippian culture, which developed by 1000CE and occupied certain sites in Arkansas at different times.
+Among the various cultures was the Caddoan Mississippian culture, which developed by 1000 AD and occupied certain sites in Arkansas at different times.
 This was the westernmost expression of the Mississippian culture, which developed a vast network and numerous centers of development throughout the Mississippi Valley and its tributaries.
-The Caddoans constructed substantial earthwork mounds in the areas of Arkansas and Texas; the largest in Arkansas is Battle Mound Site, built from 1200 to 1400 CE in what is present-day Lafayette County.
+The Caddoans constructed substantial earthwork mounds in the areas of Arkansas and Texas; the largest in Arkansas is Battle Mound Site, built from 1200 to 1400 AD in what is present-day Lafayette County.
 Archeological evidence has established there was unbroken continuity from the Caddoan Mississippian people to the historic Caddo people and related Caddo-language speakers who encountered the first Europeans.
 Their descendants formed the modern Caddo Nation of Oklahoma.